gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ## IMPORTANT

 - **_Not all of the ops do what they say automatically_**
-- Most of these just only exit the simulation
+- Most of these only exit the simulation
 - For example:
   - exit: Actually exits
   - workbegin: Only exits, if configured in `System`